 ‘We need to do things differently’ says former top judge appointed to head Troubles legacy body

+Protesters gathered outside the Northern Ireland Office (NIO) in Belfast yesterday to express their opposition to the Government’s controversial Legacy Bill.

+The Northern Ireland Troubles (Legacy and Reconciliation) Bill had its final committee sitting in the House of Lords yesterday.

-A former senior judge appointed to head a new Troubles legacy body said he recognises there is a need “to do things differently”.
+It was also announced that a former senior judge is to be appointed to head a new Troubles legacy body.

+The Legacy Bill would offer immunity from prosecution for those who committed crimes during the Troubles, provided they co-operated with a truth recovery body.

+The legislation has been opposed by the Irish Government, Northern Irish political parties and victims groups.

 It will be established once the Northern Ireland Troubles (Legacy and Reconciliation) Bill – currently passing through Parliament – receives Royal Assent.